 Tucson, Arizona, the sun-kissed haven of the Southwest, is a place we’ve had the pleasure of exploring time and time again.

 It’s got mountains, cacti, and an endless stretch of roads that call out to anyone with a bike and a sense of adventure.

 As frequent travelers in this desert wonderland, we’ve pedaled through the city’s most picturesque landscapes and uncovered biking tours that are, quite frankly, wheelie good.

 Whether you’re a pedaling pro or just someone looking to tire yourself out (pun intended), we’ll help you steer your way to the bike tour that fits you just right.

 So gear up, and let’s roll into the exciting world of cycling in Tucson!

-Don’t have time to read the whole article now or want to get straight to the nitty-gritty details?
-Here is the best Tucson biking tour.
+Don’t have time to read the whole article now, or want to get straight to the nitty-gritty details?
+Here are the best Tucson biking tours, in our opinion.

 These tours are only a few hours long and are a perfect add-on to a visit to Tucson, even if you have limited time.